2018 World Series: Game 4

 Jansen became just the second pitcher in World Series history to allow game-tying home runs in back-to-back games (Byung-hyun Kim for the Arizona Diamondbacks in 2001 was the other).
-In the top of the ninth, Brock Holt doubled off Dylan Floro and was driven in by a single by pinch hitter Rafael Devers to give Boston their first lead of the game.
-The Red Sox loaded the bases against Floro and Alex Wood and then Pearce doubled to right-center off Kenta Maeda, scoring all three base runners to put the Red Sox up, 8–4.
+In the top of the ninth, the Los Angeles bullpen collapsed.
+Dylan Floro retired Núñez to start the inning, but then gave up a double to Brock Holt, who was then driven in by a single by pinch hitter Rafael Devers to give Boston their first lead of the game.
+After Floro retired Blake Swihart, he intentionally walked Mookie Betts, then Alex Wood gave up an infield single to Andrew Benintendi, loading the bases for Boston with two outs and leading to Wood getting relieved by Kenta Maeda.
+Next, Pearce delivered the key blow for the Red Sox: a bases-clearing double to put them up, 8–4.
 They added another run when Xander Bogaerts drove in Pearce with a single.
-Kiké Hernández hit a two-run homer off of Craig Kimbrel in the ninth to cut the lead to three.
+Maeda was finally able to send the game to the bottom of the ninth when he retired Núñez, who led off the inning.
+Hernández hit a two-run homer off of Craig Kimbrel in the ninth to cut the lead to three.
 Kimbrel was able to get the last three outs and the Red Sox took a three games to one lead.